arian-askari/injecting_bm25_score_bert_reranker/README.md

 ## Quick run notebook

 To quickly train a cross-encoder_BM25CAT re-ranker in a knowledge distillation (KD) setup, you could use the implementation below.
+All of files including the BM25 injection scores and the dataset will be automatically downloaded thorough Notebook.
+You only need to run all cells.

 [train_cross-encoder_kd_BM25CAT](https://colab.research.google.com/drive/1mzWJ3vBciCYpjce75rHirLwUYL_4nTdS?usp=sharing) [![](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1mzWJ3vBciCYpjce75rHirLwUYL_4nTdS?usp=sharing)